eProsima/Shapes-Demo-Docs/docs/liveliness.rst

 Liveliness
 ==============================
 The Liveliness QoS can be used to ensure whether particular entities are alive or not.

-You can select AUTOMATIC, MANUAL_BY_PARTICIPANT or MANUAL_BY_TOPIC liveliness.
-If you select AUTOMATIC or MANUAL_BY_PARTICIPANT either for publisher or subscriber, you can establish a value for the lease duration and announcement period or remain them as infinite.
-But if the kind selected is MANUAL_BY_TOPIC, you can only establish a value for the lease duration as the announcement period is not used for this configuration.
+There are three different kinds of liveliness: AUTOMATIC, MANUAL_BY_PARTICIPANT or MANUAL_BY_TOPIC liveliness.
+When any of the first two is selected, a value for the lease duration and announcement period can be set.
+If MANUAL_BY_TOPIC is selected, only the lease duration can be configured, as the announcement period is not used for this mode.

-In the AUTOMATIC liveliness kind, the service takes the responsibility for renewing the timer associated to the lease duration as long as the DomainParticipant keeps running and remote participants remain connected, considering all the entities within the DomainParticipant alive.
+In the AUTOMATIC liveliness kind, the service takes the responsibility for renewing the timer associated to the lease duration, and as long as the remote participant keep running and remains connected, all the entities within that participant will be considered alive.

-The remaining kinds (MANUAL_BY_PARTICIPANT and MANUAL_BY_TOPIC) need periodically an assertion to consider the remote participants as alive.
+The other two kinds (MANUAL_BY_PARTICIPANT and MANUAL_BY_TOPIC) need a periodic assertion to consider the remote participants as alive.

 In this test, we are going to create a publisher and subscriber using AUTOMATIC liveliness and a lease duration value